|Nutritional Guidelines (per serving)|

 Put the flour in a wide, shallow bowl and set aside.

 In a food processor or chopper, pulse the bread crumbs, Parmesan cheese, parsley, and basil together until the crumbs are fine.
-Combine the breadcrumb mixture in a pie plate or shallow bowl.
+Pour the bread crumb mixture into a pie plate or shallow bowl.

 In another bowl, whisk together the mustard and eggs.

-Dip cutlets in the flour to coat.
-Dip the coated cutlets in the egg mixture and then coat them with the breadcrumb mixture.
+Dip cutlets in the flour to coat, followed by the egg mixture.
+Then, coat them with the bread crumb mixture.